Villages

 Vilegard

 Vilegard is characterized by its inhabitants' deep suspicion of outsiders.
-The "Trusting an Outsider" quest specifically deals with gaining acceptance in this community, and visitors must prove themselves through the chapel before being welcomed.
+The "Trusting an Outsider" quest specifically focuses on gaining acceptance in this community, and visitors must prove themselves at the chapel before being welcomed.

 Brimhaven

-Located deep in the hills and difficult to reach, the town deals with various threats including basilisks and potential sabotage of infrastructure.
+Located deep in the hills and difficult to reach, the town faces various threats, including basilisks and potential sabotage of its infrastructure.

 Brightport